SujalLama/react-scrolling/README.md

 	-  easing: It accepts string that represents the timing function of animation.
 	-  delay: It accepts number that represents the delay of animation.

+- TAnimateWhen : It accepts three values which represents when the start the animation.
+   -  exit : when component is going out of viewport
+   -  enter : when component is going in the viewport
+   -  both : in both above case

+ITransform for Scrolling component:

 -  ITransform : It accepts object with following key.
 Every key is optional here.
    -  translateBy : It accepts string which represents how much to move your component. ex.: '200px'.